daigo0927/blog/vertex-pipelines-sample/README.md

 ### Create GCS buckets

-This sample use 2 Cloud Storage buckets (can be same).
+This sample uses 2 Cloud Storage buckets (can be same).
 One for storing the original data CSV file, and another for the pipeline artifacts.

 ``` shell
 gsutil mb -l <region> gs://<bucket1>